1) Cities with a European Feel

 9) Good Italian Food:

-Perhaps the biggest surprise for me while traveling in Mexico was the international flare in the cuisine.
-Traditional Mexican food already has heavy middle eastern ties, but they are branching out in very interesting ways.
-For a taste of the interesting fashion flavors, try some sushi with gusanos powder (a savory seasoning made from maguey worms) or an Italian tomato sauce blended with chili peppers.
-I was particularly impressed to find fantastic traditional Italian cuisine, as well!
+Perhaps the biggest surprise for us while traveling in Mexico was the international flare in the cuisine.
+Traditional Mexican food already has heavy Middle Eastern ties, but they are branching out excitingly.
+Try some sushi with gusanos powder (a savory seasoning made from maguey worms) or an Italian tomato sauce blended with chili peppers for a taste of the interesting fashion flavors.
+We were particularly impressed to find fantastic traditional Italian cuisine, as well!
 There’s a flavor for everyone in Mexico.

 10) Michelin Stars:

-Michelin has started rating restaurants in Mexico City and the celebrity chefs and restauranteurs are scrambling to prepare themselves.
+Michelin has started rating restaurants in Mexico City, and the celebrity chefs and restauranteurs are scrambling to prepare themselves.
 Menus are getting re-tooled and upgraded all over the city; the luxury hotels are adding fresh dining options and bringing in globally recognized names.
-Mexico is already a foodie destination and it is about to go mainstream!
+Mexico is already a foodie destination and about to go mainstream!

-I had a blast discovering the “Unexpected Mexico,” which is full of surprises!
-There are so many incredible experiences to be had: good food, great art, unique architecture, and friendly people.
+We had a blast discovering the “Unexpected Mexico,” which is full of surprises!
+There are many incredible experiences: good food, great art, unique architecture, and friendly people.
 Don’t be afraid to go off the beaten path and find something new to explore!
-If you’d like to arrange any of these experiences for yourself, contact us and we’ll be happy to help!
+If you’d like to arrange any of these experiences, contact us, and we’ll be happy to help.